Get E-Book

 socket.once('drain', resumeWork);

-}The boolean return is Node writable stream pressure.
+The boolean return is Node writable stream pressure.
 The kernel send buffer has its own capacity.
 TCP flow control has the peer's receive window.
 Congestion control has its own sending limit.
 Those states influence each other, but JavaScript sees the stream abstraction.

 Receive buffering has one more consequence for UDP services.
-A large SO_RCVBUF can make short bursts survivable, but it cannot recover datagrams already dropped before reaching the socket.
+A large SO_RCVBUF can make short bursts survivable, but it cannot recover datagrams already dropped before they reached the socket.
 If packets arrive faster than the process can drain the receive buffer for long enough, the kernel discards excess datagrams.
 JavaScript sees a gap only if the protocol has sequence numbers or counters.

 socket.on('message', msg => {